gregWDumont/portfolio-backend/README.md

 2. **Flask Web Application:**
    Develop a Flask-based web application to serve as the foundation for my portfolio backend.

-## Features Under Development 🚧

-1. **Gunicorn Integration:**
+3. **Gunicorn Integration:**
    Integrate Gunicorn as a production-ready WSGI HTTP server to serve my Python web application efficiently.
 Ensure optimal performance and reliability.

+4. **Environment Variables:**
+   Secure sensitive information by storing API keys and credentials as environment variables, enhancing security and manageability (facilitated by the use of Heroku).

+## Features Under Development 🚧

-2. **Database Setup:**
+1. **Database Setup:**
-   Integrate a database (PostgreSQL) to efficiently handle data storage and retrieval.
+   Integrate a PostgreSQL database  via the [Heroku Postgres](https://www.heroku.com/postgres) service to handle data storage and retrieval.

 ## Future Features 🔭

-1. **Environment Variables:**
-   Secure sensitive information by storing API keys and credentials as environment variables, enhancing security and manageability.

-2. **Continuous Integration and Deployment (CI/CD):**
+1. **Continuous Integration and Deployment (CI/CD):**
    Automate the build, testing, and deployment process using CI/CD tools for efficient and consistent updates.

-3. **Domain Configuration:**
+2. **Domain Configuration:**
    Configure a custom domain using ProtonMail to provide a personalized and professional web address.

-4. **Security and Authentication:**
+3. **Security and Authentication:**
    Implement robust security measures, including firewalls, SSL/TLS certificates, and authentication mechanisms.

-5. **GitHub API Integration - Dynamic Project Showcase:**
+4. **GitHub API Integration - Dynamic Project Showcase:**
    Replace hard-coded project information with dynamic calls to the GitHub API.
 Fetch repository details, commit history, and other relevant data to showcase your projects dynamically on your portfolio.

-6. **Integrating Swagger UI:**
+5. **Integrating Swagger UI:**
    Enhance API documentation and testing by integrating Swagger UI, providing a user-friendly interface for developers.

-7. **Ubuntu with Nginx Server:**
+6. **Ubuntu with Nginx Server:**
    Utilize Ubuntu OS with Nginx as a high-performance web server and reverse proxy for efficient request handling.

-8. **Dockerization and Containerization:**
+7. **Dockerization and Containerization:**
    Containerize the backend using Docker to ensure consistent and isolated deployment across various environments.

-9. **Frontend Downdetector Integration:**
+8. **Frontend Downdetector Integration:**
    Implement a custom Downdetector that periodically checks the accessibility of the frontend using Downdetector-like functionality.
 Notify the backend if the frontend experiences accessibility issues.